dannagle/PacketSender/README.md

 * Test automation (using its command line tool)
 * Testing network APIs (using the built-in TCP and UDP clients)
 * Malware analysis (using the built-in UDP and TCP servers)
+* Troubleshooting secure connections (using the SSL client).
 * Testing network connectivity/firewalls (by having 2 Packet Senders talk to each other)
 * Tech support (by sending customers a portable Packet Sender with pre-defined settings and packets)